ClotanPaul/SequenceReconstruction/README.md

 The project was developed and executed in Kaggle using a P100 GPU, which significantly reduced training time and allowed for more efficient experimentation.

 ## Dataset
 The Dataset was taken from HuggingFace and contains a large (3.5M+ sentence) knowledge base of generic sentences.
-The HuggingFace page of the dataset can be found at [this]((doc:linking-to-pages#anchor-links)) location.
+The HuggingFace page of the dataset can be found at [link](doc:linking-to-pages#anchor-links).
 In the nodebook, the dataset is installed using the command:
 ```bash
 ds = load_dataset('generics_kb', trust_remote_code=True)['train']